 Your doctor will do a physical exam and may ask you questions such as:

 - Have you ever noticed any swelling in your neck, armpit, or groin?

 - Are you often tired?

 - Is your appetite down lately?

 - Have you lost any weight recently?

 Many lymph nodes are near the surface of your skin.
 If that's the case, your doctor will give you a shot that numbs your skin.
-Then he'll make a cut and remove the lymph node.
+Then they'll make a cut and remove the lymph node.

 You can usually go home the same day.
 You'll have a small wound with a few stitches that can be removed in about a week.

 Your doctor may also do two bone marrow tests -- a bone marrow aspiration and a biopsy -- to find out how advanced your cancer is.
 They are usually done together as part of a single procedure that removes marrow from the back of your hip bone.